DirtyHarryLYL/HAKE/README.md

 #### **News**: (2020.6.16) Our larger version [HAKE-Large](https://github.com/DirtyHarryLYL/HAKE#hake-large-for-instance-level-hoi-detection) (>120K images, activity and part state labels) is released!

-**The image-level and instance-level part state annotations upon HICO and HICO-DET are avaiable!
+**The image-level and instance-level part state annotations upon HICO and HICO-DET are available!
 So do the code and models at [HAKE-Action](https://github.com/DirtyHarryLYL/HAKE-Action).**

 - Paper is [here](https://arxiv.org/abs/2004.00945).